AdobeDocs/workfront.en/help/classic/enhanced-analytics/enhanced-analytics-overview.md

 * Have View permission for specific tasks and/or projects.

-  For information on requesting additional access, see [Request access to objects in Adobe Workfront](../workfront-basics/grant-and-request-access-to-objects/request-access.md).
+  For information on requesting additional access, see [Request access to objects](../workfront-basics/grant-and-request-access-to-objects/request-access.md).

 ## Best practices for Enhanced analytics